Gas Station Showdown: AITA for Refusing to Let a Woman Cut the Line?

 Original Post

 The other day it was freezing out and my tire pressure was very low so I had to immediately go to the gas station to get air.
-The gas station I went to had free air and had 1 working pump, so because of that there was 5 cars in line.
+The gas station I went to had free air and had 1 working pump, so because of that there were 5 cars in line.

 I was hesitant to get air because I knew that was a 20 minute wait but I really needed it and I had time so I waited.
 Finally when it was my turn I started to turn in and a car cut in front of me as I blew my horn, and if parked at the air pump.